On approval of the rules for the organisation and conduct of internal and external quality reviews of health services (care)

 Breastfeeding rate for children under 2 years of age

-Proportion (%) of children breastfed up to age 2 out of all children up to age 2, excluding abandoned foundlings and children born to HIV-positive mothers and mothers taking cytostatics
+Share (%) of children breastfed up to 2 years of age out of the total number of children up to 2 years of age, excluding abandoned foundlings and children born to HIV-infected mothers, mothers taking cytostatics

 Quarterly